-Addressing Higher Education Vulnerability Management Needs with Core Security
+Addressing Higher Education Vulnerability Management

 Organizations in the education sector face a litany of complicated security challenges driven by their need to protect IT assets and data while supporting networks that permit use by large numbers of individuals working across a wide range of academic and research pursuits.
 Engaging in frequent, proactive penetration testing using our products to safely replicate real-world hacking and malware threats empowers security professionals in higher education to isolate and prioritize their most critical vulnerabilities to more effectively address risks, ensure that defensive mechanisms are functioning properly, and prepare for mandated compliance audits.

 A quick look at the chronological list of data breaches recorded by the nonprofit Privacy Rights Clearinghouse reveals a startling truth: nearly half of all the organizations indexed on the infamous register operate in the educational sector.
 From small public school systems to the largest, most hallowed universities in the world, it’s clear that IT security teams in the education field have struggled to balance the challenge of supporting open networks with defense of sensitive data.
 And with data that ranges from student medical records to alumni donors’ financial information resident on their systems, these organizations must now also comply with demanding security regulations including PCI, HIPAA, GLBA and FERPA.